juliensees/TryHackMe-Cyber101/search-skills.md

 ### Linux Commands

-Ctrl - C  = gets you back to the command line
+Ctrl - C  = gets you back to the command line (interrupts any processes currently happening) Ctrl - X = exits

 echo - outputs any text that is provided whoami - find out what user you're logged in as